Learning NSX, Part 12: Integrating VMware NSX with OpenStack25 April 2014

 This helps you get Neutron up and running; in the “Configuring Neutron for VMware NSX” section below, I’ll provide additional specifics around how to configure Neutron to communicate with VMware NSX.
 For now, let’s make sure that VMware NSX is ready for Neutron.

 VMware NSX was designed to be cloud platform-agnostic, so there isn’t a whole lot that needs to be done here.
 There are, however, a few tasks you’ll want to make sure you’ve done inside VMware NSX:

-- You’ll want to ensure that you’ve added an L3 gateway service, as described in part 9 of the series.
+You’ll want to ensure that you’ve added an L3 gateway service, as described in part 9 of the series.
 The L3 gateway service replaces the L3 agent in OpenStack Neutron and is therefore necessary to provide routed/NAT’d connectivity into or out of logical (tenant) networks.
-Use NSX Manager to get the UUID of the L3 gateway service you’ve added; we’ll need that when we configure Neutron.
+Use NSX Manager to get the UUID of the L3 gateway service you’ve added; you’ll need that when you configure Neutron.

 Configuring Neutron for VMware NSX

 Now, let’s get into some nitty gritty specifics on how we configure OpenStack Neutron to interact with VMware NSX.

 Most of the configuration is done within the NSX-specific configuration files, but there are two settings in